 Best spring cleaning laundry deals in 2023: Wayfair has washers and dryers on sale for Way Day 2023

-Doing some spring cleaning?
-It's a great time to invest in a new washer and dryer on sale now.
-Wayfair's biggest sale of the year, Way Day 2023, is on now.
+Surprise!
+Way Day 2023, Wayfair's biggest sale of the year, has been extended through tonight.
+This extra day of Wayfair discounts means it's a great time to invest in a new washer and dryer on sale now.
 During the deals event, many home appliances including LG, GE and Frigidaire washers and dryers are majorly marked down.

 But that's not all!
 The CBS Essentials experts have rounded up the best deals on top-rated laundry appliances across the internet, including must-have washers and dryers.
 All of these washing machines and electric dryers have a four-star rating or better and include tons of positive customer reviews.